arcmags/ramroot/README.rst

 Notes
 =====

-The file system transfer to ram takes several minutes.
+The file system transfer to zram takes several minutes.
 As soon as the boot process is complete, the boot media can be safely removed.

-Remember that all changes to files in ram are completely lost when the host machine is power cycled.
-To persistently update the system and edit files, boot the device without transferring the filesystem to ram.
+Remember that all changes to files in zram are completely lost when the host machine is power cycled.
+To persistently update the system and edit files, boot the device without transferring the filesystem to zram.

 Keep a clean and trimmed down system to maintain faster zram sync times.
 Arch Linux stores downloaded packages in */var/cache/pacman/pkg/*.
-After every update, if no problems occur, consider removing `old packages`_.
+Consider removing `old packages`_ after system updates.

-Also, keep in mind that higher quality (more expensive) USB flash drives often exhibit a dramatic improvement in zram sync times.
+Higher quality (more expensive) USB flash drives exhibit a dramatic improvement in zram sync times.

 Credits
 =======

 This project was motivated greatly in part by the liveroot_ package and by several inquisitive `forum posts`_.

 :Author:
     Chris Magyar